the-jake-z/uacs315/notes/Chapter 4.md

 ##Chapter 4: Software Teams

  - Understand what the Client needs
+	 - Example
 		 - A product must be completed within 3 months, but 1 person-year of programing is still needed
 		 - Solution:
-		 - if one programmer can code the product in 1 year, four programmers can do it in 3 months
+			 - If one programmer can code the product in 1 year, four programmers can do it in 3 months
 		 - Nonsense!
 			 - Four programmers will probably take nearly a year
 			 - The quality of the product is usually lower
  - Software Teams
 	 - 3 programmers, deadline is rapidly approaching and code is still incomplete
 	 - 3 channels of communication between 3 programmers
-	 - Solution: add a fourth programmer!
+	 - Solution: Add a fourth programmer!
-	 - But other 3 have to explain in detail
+	 - But other 3 have to explain in detail:
 		 - What has been done?
 		 - What is left to do?
+	 - Now 6 channels of communication
+		 - `(n(n-1))/2`
 	 - Brooks' Law
 		 - "Adding manpower to a late software project makes it later"
+		 - The Mythical Man-Month (Fred Brooks, 1975)
  - Democratic Team Approach
 	 - ![Democratic Team](http://i.stack.imgur.com/smL1j.png)
 	 - Basic underlying concept - egoless programming